1250.13 – False Coins no. 3

 First, we weigh abcabc against defdef.
 There are three possibilities:

-No matter which Case applies, the next step is to weigh abcabc against ghighi.
+No matter which case applies, the next step is to weigh abcabc against ghighi.
 This also leads to three possible results:

 Consider, for example, what happens if Case 1 is true.
 Then the false coin must be in ghighi, but we don’t know whether it is light or heavy.
 The second weighing will tell us.
 Here's how.

-Next, if Case 1 and Case B are both true, then the false coin is in ghighi and is heavy.
+Next, if Case 1 and Case Y are both true, then the false coin is in ghighi and is heavy.
 We know that it is heavy because we know that abcabc and defdef weigh the same, so, if ghighi is heavier than abcabc, it must also be heavier than defdef.

 In summary, it is possible to know (after the first two weighings) which of the groups of three contains the odd coin and whether that coin is light or heavy.
 Once that is accomplished (and the reader/teacher/student should supply the analysis for the last three of the nine cases), the six coins we know to be normal can be set aside.
 They are no longer needed.